 Townsville was a really fun, characterful place with a great promenade.
 It was also only a short ride away to Maggie Island, a tropical paradise with some of the best walking trails we found in Australia.

 The stopping ground for many on their way to the Whitsundays.
 The weather was awful while we were in Airlie, but that didn’t stop us falling for the town’s charms or venturing across the choppy seas to take in the ludicrously white sands of Whitehaven Beach.
 You can read more about our colourful snorkelling adventure to The Whitsundays here.

 A must-do for all backpackers coming to Australia.
 The world’s largest sand island sits just off Hervey Bay, and is famed for its wild dingos, Champagne Pools and curious Maheno shipwreck.

 A gorgeous chilled wee haven, and also home to the epic Carlo Sandblow.

-The surfing capital of the East Coast is also a popular holiday resort; although it’s not the cheapest place to stay on the East Coast I really loved the natural beauty that Noosa and its beaches had to offer.
-Sadly I never did master the art of standing up on a board.
+The surfing capital of the East Coast is also a popular holiday resort.
+Although it’s not the cheapest place to stay on the East Coast I really loved the natural beauty that Noosa and its beaches had to offer.
+Sadly I never did master the art of standing up on a surfboard.